 «From the miracle to the nonsense: Take from yourself you that it is me who puts himself», the confundador of the ceramic company, be sorry about the transit «of the miracle Lladró» towards «dying of success» due to familiar conflicts and the absence of a leader.

 VALENCIA supposes that at my eighty five years it should have problems to remember and even to reason.
 Nevertheless I am more lucid than never».
-José Lladró Dolz (Almàssera, 1928) reports very personal histories on entanglements, jealousy and familiar conflicts in an empire of the porcelain that it started together with its brothers Juan and Vicente it already does more than half a century.
+José Lladró Dolz (Almàssera, 1928) reports very personal histories on entanglements, jealousy and familiar conflicts in an empire of the porcelain that it started together with his brothers Juan and Vicente it already does more than half a century.
 Nevertheless, the company tries now to overcome the serious economic crisis and of identity which results are unpredictable.
 In Of The Miracle to the nonsense: Take from yourself you that put myself I, who shortly will go out to the market and to that THE MERCANTILE VALENCIAN ONE has had access, José Lladró proves to be deeply worried by the «managerial culture and the uncertain future of Spain and Comunitat Valenciana.
 It supports that «the egoism, the vanity and the longing for being able define a very short trip, since on them nothing lasting can be constructed».
 Something of this has happened in the well-known Valencian signature.

 In the year 2000 Lladró was one the mercantile most important of Spain.: «Now, no!», there regrets the co-founder of the City of the porcelain after observing from the barrier the continuous internal battles, intrigues and relations certainly complex between its owners.
 The company «suffers a brutal crisis that it has been on the point of taking it ahead», it specifies.
-The business of the porcelain went on to hands of the family of its brother Juan in 2007, while José and Vicente distributed other patrimonies.
+The business of the porcelain went on to hands of the family of the brother Juan in 2007, while José and Vicente distributed other patrimonies.
 Juan handles since then the rudder of the activity fundacional in the most difficult times.
 It has started a restructuring of big openwork that seems to have no end.
 Since then, the communication between the co-founders scarcely exists.

 To come to the «miracle Lladró» it is true that it was «a way that we covered three together brothers and that for the long time we did all the possible so that the tensions that existed between us were not coming out out of our managerial circle.
 I at least this way did it.
 I supported constant attacks of one and the maneuvers of other.
 Until the formula exploited», there regrets the author of the latter history of the signature of Tavernes Blanques.
 Curiously this battle without barracks exploded when the group was in the top.: «This is what one usually calls to die of success», José Lladró regrets.